 Affordable Dental Inlays & Onlays in Rockville

 Inlay and onlays are restorative treatment options that will restore a damaged or decayed tooth.
 They are a good choice for patients with moderate damage or decay because they are more conservative than a dental crown but more durable than a dental filling.
-Inlay and onlays are typically used to repair more advanced tooth decay, replace large and old dental fillings, and in other cases that do not require a dental crown.
+Inlay and onlays typically repair more advanced tooth decay and replace large and old dental fillings.
+We also use them in other cases that do not require a dental crown.

 Made from high-quality professional-grade dental porcelain inlay & onlays are highly durable and designed to match your natural teeth for an aesthetic result.
 Porcelain restorations are stain and decay-resistant and help to stabilize the tooth while protecting it from future decay.